Philip of Agira

-Saint Philip of Agira (also Argirò, Aggira, Agirone, Agirya or Argira) was an early Christian confessor.
+Philip of Agira (also Argirò, Aggira, Agirone, Agirya or Argira) was an early Christian clergyman.
 There are two parallel stories of this saint which give to possible dates in which this saint lived.
-Traditionally, through the writings of St. Athanasius, it is maintained that Philip of Agira is a saint of the 1st century, born in the year 40 in Cappadocia (modern Turkey) and died on 12 May 103.

-Another recent study says to have been born of a Syrian father in Thrace on an unknown date in the 5th century whose elder brothers drowned whilst fishing.
+Traditionally, through the writings ascribed to Athanasius of Alexandria, it is maintained that Philip of Agira is a saint of the 1st century, born in the year 40 in Cappadocia (modern Turkey) and died as a hieromartyr on 12 May 103.
+The other version of his biography, attributed to a certain Eusebio, says to have been born of Theodosius, a Syrian father, and Augia, a noble Roman woman, in Thrace in the time of Emperor Arcadius, 4th century.
+His older brothers drowned while fishing and Philip dedicated himself to the service of God.
+Philip was later sent by the pope to preach in Sicily, where he performed many miracles, especially exorcisms.
 Philip was known as the "Apostle of the Sicilians", as he was the first Christian missionary to visit that island.
 Nothing else can be certainly stated about him.

+Veneration

-His feast day is 12 May, and he is naturally, patron saint of the city of Agira, Sicily, and of the city of Ħaż-Żebbuġ, Malta, he is celebrated also in the town of Limina, Sicily, where he also lived.
+His feast day is 12 May.
+He is the patron saint of the city of Agira, Sicily, and of the city of Ħaż-Żebbuġ, Malta; he is celebrated also in the town of Limina, Sicily, where he also lived.
 Putatively, his relics were discovered in the church dedicated to him in Agira.
-Philip is one of the patron saints of the United States Army Special Forces and also known for his power of accomplish exorcisms.
+Philip is one of the patron saints of the United States Army Special Forces and also known for his power to accomplish exorcisms.